-Try rerunning your game, and, if it's compatible, in seconds, you'll start playing as if you were gaming on an actual PS3.
+- Try rerunning your game, and if it's compatible, in seconds you'll start playing as if you were gaming on an actual PS3.

 Today's PCs are much more powerful than the PS3, so for compatible games, you can also enable "Anisotropic Filtering" and "Anti-Aliasing" in RPCS3's GPU settings for smooth game graphics with increased detail.
 Even better, you can increase the "Resolution Scale" to a number close to your monitor's resolution to have RPCS3 upscale the emulated game's graphics.